 His WSOP wins also made his trademark orange famous.
-Chan liked to bring an orange to the poker table as an air freshener back in the day when smoking was still permitted inside the casinos.
+Johnny Chan liked to bring an orange to the poker table as an air freshener back in the day when smoking was still permitted inside the casinos.

-Chan was one of the most well-known players during those days and is still considered to be one of the most well-rounded poker players in the game; his tournament wins are not only in Texas Hold'em events, but also in Omaha and Draw poker.
+Johnny Chan was one of the most well-known players during those days and is still considered to be one of the most well-rounded poker players in the game; his tournament wins are not only in Texas Hold'em events, but also in Omaha and Draw poker.

-An event that helped propel him even further into the spotlight was the movie Rounders, in which he made a cameo and appeared in footage from his 1988 win in the WSOP Main Event over Erik Seidel.
+The event, as mentioned, that helped propel him even further into the spotlight was the movie Rounders, in which he made a cameo and appeared in footage from his 1988 win in the WSOP Main Event over Erik Seidel.

-He used to be very weak at Limit poker, but he improved his Limit game significantly in the late 1990s and early 2000s.
+"He used to be very weak at Limit poker, but he improved his Limit game significantly in the late 1990s and early 2000s.
 It is probably surprising that I listed Pot-Limit Omaha as his best game, but I am going by results, and his best results over the last few years in side games (and even in the WSOP) have been in Pot-Limit Omaha.

-Once he said to me, "I've never lost more than two hands with the same deck and I've never lost more than three hands with the same dealer."
+"Once he said to me, "I've never lost more than two hands with the same deck and I've never lost more than three hands with the same dealer."